 Some HDMI switchers come without a separate power supply – instead, they get their power from the HDMI devices you connect (which are usually connected to either the wall outlet or your TV’s USB port).

-This is actually enough for most devices.
-However, some of the more sophisticated switchers (especially those that come with a remote) need additional power – so they have a 5V port that you need to connect to a power outlet.
+This is actually enough for some devices.
+However, some of the more sophisticated switchers (especially those that come with a remote) need additional power – so they have a 5V or USB port that you need to connect to a power outlet.

 HDMI Switching And HDCP Support